I had no idea how to stop a bolting horse the first time I was on a horse that “bolted”. Let me explain why I used quotations around that word.

-This will make sure that when you really need it, your horse will be familiar with it and you’ll be more confident about what you’re doing.
+This will make sure that when you really need like when riding within a buddy system, your horse will be familiar with it and you’ll be more confident about what you’re doing.
 Your body will also know that it will need to lean back and dig your heels down in preparation for the quick stop so you don’t end up off balance.

 Lastly, a good thing is to add once you’ve mastered the brake is a quick dismount practice right after using the Emergency Brake.